Failure Masquerading as Success

 During the next fourteen months I had a lot of fun.
 I hung out with interesting people, was in walking distance to most of my life, and expanded my mind through books and interesting classes.
 Based on the terms I had set out for myself, the year was a success.

-I’ll be honest with you though: I spent many years paying off the tens of thousands of dollars I borrowed in that fourteen month period.
+I’ll be honest with you: I spent many years paying off the tens of thousands of dollars I borrowed in that fourteen-month period.
 The years of debt repayment that followed brought home an important truth:

 What felt like success for those fourteen months was really failure masquerading as success.